Haiyang-W/GiT/README.md

 ### 🚀 Lightweight Version
 If your GPU memory is insufficient, you can reduce the resolution like [here](https://github.com/Haiyang-W/GiT/blob/main/configs/GiT/single_detection_base_672.py), where we lower the detection resolution to 672.
 It requires ~20 hours of training and reaches ~41.5 mAP.

+## 👀 Todo

+- [x] Release the [arXiv](https://arxiv.org/abs/2403.09394) version.
+- [x] SOTA performance of generalist model on multi-tasking benchmark.
+- [x] SOTA performance of generalist model on zero- and few-shot benchmark.
+- [x] Clean up and release the inference code.
+- [x] Clean up and release the training code.
+- [ ] Engineering Optimization (faster).
+- [ ] Joint Training including Language (stronger).
+- [ ] Code Refactoring (now is also a little dirty, sorry for that).

 ## 👍 Acknowledgement
 * [MMDetection](https://github.com/open-mmlab/mmdetection) The codebase we built upon.
 Thanks for providing such a convenient framework.